NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/about.rst

 Capabilities and Limitations
 ------------------------------

-Below are key capabilities and limitations of |short tool id|, categorized by Uncertainty Quantification (UQ), Finite Element Method (FEM), Random Variabiles (RV), Quantity of Interest (QoI), Results (RES), and general.
+Below are key capabilities and limitations of |short tool id|, categorized by Uncertainty Quantification (UQ), Finite Element Method (FEM), Random Variables (RV), Quantity of Interest (QoI), Results (RES), and general.

 .. list-table::